Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: Face Image Quality Assessment with Generative Priors

-The operation modulates the distribution of target image features $f_E$ from its original distorted space to a generative reference space, thus serves as refined reference features to the target image.
-Finally, we concatenate $f_E$ with $f_{mod}$, and apply global average pooling followed by 3 fully connection layers to regress the features to the quality prediction score $\hat{q}(x)$.
+The operation modulates the distribution of target image features $f_E$ from its original distorted space to a generative reference space, thus serving refined reference features to the input.
+Finally, we concatenate $f_E$ with $f_{mod}$ and apply global average pooling followed by three fully connected layers to regress the features to the quality prediction score $\hat{q}(x)$.